vohai2003/hdp_data_tutorials/tutorials/hdf/nifi-trucking-iot-on-hdf/tutorial-3.md

 ## NiFi Components

-Now we have a general sense of the power of NiFi.
 Check out the [Core Concepts of NiFi](https://hortonworks.com/tutorial/analyze-transit-patterns-with-apache-nifi/section/1/#the-core-concepts-of-nifi) to learn more about the NiFi Components used in creating a NiFi DataFlow.

-## Environment Setup

-We will be working in the `trucking-iot` project.
-If you have the latest Hortonworks DataFlow (HDF) Sandbox installed, then the demo comes preinstalled.
-If not or you do not already have it setup, then refer to [Setup Demo on existing HDF/HDP](https://github.com/orendain/trucking-iot/tree/hadoop-summit-2017#setup-on-existing-hdf-hdp).

 ## Starting to Build a NiFi DataFlow

-Open the NiFi UI at `sandbox-hdf.hortonworks.com:9090/nifi`.
-The web browser will load the NiFi Canvas where NiFi DataFlows are built.
-NiFi is a visual command and control platform that allows users or developers to create dataflow applications quickly with little need to write code.
-We are using NiFi to bridge the gap between data generating from sensor data and our stream application.
-In the real world scenario, we have MiNiFi agents attached to live truck vehicles that ingest the raw sensor data and send that data to our NiFi application.
-In NiFi, we will use our GetTruckingData processor to ingest the data that our MiNiFi agents our sending to us.

-If you want to go more in-depth on building a NiFi DataFlow for a similar application use case, such as connecting processors, setting configuration parameters, etc, visit [Analyze Transit Patterns with Apache NiFi](https://hortonworks.com/tutorial/analyze-transit-patterns-with-apache-nifi/).

-Before we build the dataflow, lets see what the configuration for a schema for our dataflow would look like.
-Since the schema has already been created, go to the **Operate Pallete**, click on the gear icon, then select **Controller Services** tab.
+## Setting up Schema Registry Controller Service

+As the first step in building the dataflow, we needed to setup NiFi Controller Service called **HortonworksSchemaRegistry**.
+Go to the **Operate Pallete**, click on the gear icon, then select **Controller Services** tab.
+To add a new controller service, you would press on the **" + "** icon in the top right of the table.
+However, since the service has already been created, we will reference it to see how a user would connect NiFi with Schema Registry.

 **HortonworksSchemaRegistry**